WZhaoKe/aegpwb/doc/SolverUserManual.md

 The output names depend on the object type and are given in the sections below.
-Some outputs are available immediately after an object is added while others are only available after the setup or solution phases.
+Some outputs are available immediately after an object is added while others are only available after the solution phase.
 The valid outputs for a particular object type can also be determined and optionally listed using the function call

     [ validOutputs , units ] = pwbsValidOutputs( pwbm , objectType [ , isShow ] )